Can Psychological Problems Cause ED And Libido Problems?

 Let’s say you are a married family man, but you also have a secret lover.
 This is likely to produce the sensation of guilt.

 This guilt will normally be present in the back of your mind as a negative emotion.
+When it become so intense that it changes your behaviour, it has become a mental problem.

 This will often take up a significant amount of mental space.
 It will often make you worry, think twice, be on guard, and make you feel dishonest.